ProProgrammer/api-driven-django-pycon-2018/ReadMe.md

 ---- This is like here's a cursor which represents where you are in your page set and like here's the cursor to next page set
 ---- `page and off set` is also very popular paginator

+**Authentication**

+- Several methods such as OAuth, Token, Session, RemoteAuth
+- Cannot cover all these in this tutorial due to time limitations.
+- DRF breaks its authentication system into twoparts:
+    1. DRF Authentication classes and
+        - Authentication classes are - how does a user say, yes I am a user
+    2. DRF Permissions classes
+        - Great, now that I have a user, what can a user do on the API _- You can think of this as Authentication (auth) vs Authorization (permissions)_
+- In this tutorial - primary focus: Permissions class (confusing name): `isAuthenticatedOrReadOnly`
+- We will add, to both our View Classes `VoteDetail` and `VoteList`, `permission_classes` variable that is going to contain `permissions.isAuthenticatedOrReadOnly`
+  -   This means - if you are an anonymous user, you can read everything but if you try to update it you are going to get some sort of 40x error.
+  - If you are authenticated, it will works as expected.